grafana/alloy/operations/helm/charts/alloy/README.md

 The [loki.source.kubernetes][] component may be used to collect logs from containers using the Kubernetes API.
-This component does not require mounting the hosts filesystem into the Agent, nor requires additional security contexts to work correctly.
+This component does not require mounting the hosts filesystem into Alloy, nor requires additional security contexts to work correctly.

 [loki.source.kubernetes]: https://grafana.com/docs/alloy/latest/reference/components/loki.source.kubernetes/